mollie/api-documentation/source/reference/v2/transfers-api/get-transfer.rst

      - The transfer's date and time of creation, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.

-   * - ``sentAt``
+   * - ``reservationFailedAt``

        .. type:: datetime
           :required: false

-     - The date and time the transfer was sent to the bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+     - The date and time the reservation of funds from the balance failed, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+       This is usually due to an insufficient balance.

-   * - ``deductedAt``
+   * - ``reservedAt``

        .. type:: datetime
           :required: false

+     - The date and time the reservation of funds succeeded, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.

+   * - ``sentToBankAt``

+       .. type:: datetime
+          :required: false

-     - The date and time the transfer was processed by the sending bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
+     - The date and time the transfer was sent to the bank, in `ISO 8601 <https://en.wikipedia.org/wiki/ISO_8601>`_ format.
        Transfers to external bank accounts may still be returned after being deducted.

    * - ``completedAt``